For all Eligible Employees

 Workforce Training Fund Program

-Using the financial support awarded through the Massachusetts Workforce Training Fund, Operation A.B.L.E. is now providing eligible Massachusetts companies with a wide range of free computer courses designed to improve the skills of their current employees.
+Operation A.B.L.E. is now offering eligible Massachusetts companies with a wide range of computer courses designed to improve the skills of their employees.

-These courses described below are offered at no cost to the employers.
+These courses described below are offered to employers.

 (Click on the links below to learn more.)